How To Hang A Door | An Easy DIY Guide

 Now you can place the hinge on the door and draw around it to mark the hinge position.

-Ensure that the the whole rectangular plate of the hinge is touching the door and is parallel.
+Ensure that the whole rectangular plate of the hinge is touching the door and is parallel.

-Measure the thickness of the hinge plate and mark this on the door to - this is so you remove the correct amount of material.
-You want the hinge to be sitting flush in the door for the perfect fit.
+Measure the thickness of the hinge plate and mark this on the door too - this is so you remove the correct amount of material.
+You want the hinge to be sitting flush with the door for the perfect fit.

 Step 4 - Cut Out The Hinge Spaces